kaneplusplus/icd-10-cm-embedding/README.md

 The supervised models’ performance ordered by increasing embedding dimension.

-As a reminder, the goal in presenting these results is not to necessarily to maximize the prediction accuracy.
-It is to show that the embedding retains the hierarchical information in the ICD-10-CM codes.
+Of note, the goal in presenting these results is not to necessarily to maximize the prediction accuracy.
+Rather, it is to show that the embedding retains the hierarchical information in the ICD-10-CM codes.
-Some of the codes correspond to conditions that could be classified in several ways, and as a result coding for at least some of the conditions might be considered arbitrary.
-Based on this criteria, we can conclude the embedding does retain much of the structural and conceptual information denoted in the descriptions.
+Some of the codes correspond to conditions that could be classified in several ways, and as a result coding for at least some of the conditions might be considered non-systematic.

 ## An example using the embedding data in R